d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

-ingests inputs (supplied by the previous layer) generates outputs (which form the inputs to the subsequent layer), and possesses a set of tunable parameters tht are updated with respect to the ultimate objective (using the signal that flows backwards through the subsequent layer).
+ingests inputs (supplied by the previous layer) generates outputs (which form the inputs to the subsequent layer), and possesses a set of tunable parameters that are updated with respect to the ultimate objective (using the signal that flows backwards through the subsequent layer).

 While you might think that neurons, layers, and models